-Let’s talk about a sort of an upside to what we have been (and still are) going through: We get to see a lot more of the province that we otherwise often swap for an abroad destination.
+Let’s talk about a sort of an upside to what we have been (and still are) going through.
+We get to see a lot more of the province that we otherwise often swap for an abroad destination.
 For me, the majority of this exploration has been driven by AirBnB – I would pick a nice spot that’s not too far from home and build an adventure around it.
-In this manner, I was able to see more of PEC, Plympton-Wyoming and the nearby towns, and most recently Dundas, Ontario.
+In this manner, I was able to see more of PEC, Plympton-Wyoming, and the nearby towns, and most recently Dundas, Ontario.

 This latest adventure was booked in April when I had a moment of panic that when the summer finally comes everything will be booked (it seems I was right).
-We booked the Somerset Cottage at West Avenue Cider House hoping that by the time June comes around we will be finally allowed to see friends, luckily we were.
+We booked the Somerset Cottage at West Avenue Cider House hoping that by the time June comes around, we will be finally allowed to see friends.
+Luckily we were.

-Note: the kitchen is more like a kitchenette with a small bar fridge and only two stove burners but there is a BBQ.
+Note: The kitchen is more like a kitchenette with a small bar fridge and only two stove burners but there is a BBQ.

 Living room French doors open wide on the back patio where you can enjoy locally made cider while relaxing at a picnic table, overlooking the orchard, and basking in the sun.
-This is where the apples are grown, it is where the cider is made, and where you can also buy a wide variety of local produce for your backyard charcuterie needs.
+This is where the apples are grown.
+It is where the cider is made, and where you can also buy a wide variety of local produce for your backyard charcuterie needs.

 Dundas is a small and lovely town with a range of cute shops and restaurants.
 Nearby are also Royal Botanical Gardens (RGB) – a large environmental protection area and cultural gardens spread across multiple sites.
-A friend and I spent a few hours slowly exploring along the lake, following a deer and crossing paths with chipmunks.
+A friend and I spent a few hours slowly exploring the lake, following a deer and crossing paths with chipmunks.
 It’s a beautiful area with a very impressive range of biodiversity.
 I am looking forward to coming back here and exploring more.

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.